Supporter Care Adviser

 Fixed term – 3 months

 Unicef ensures more of the world’s children are vaccinated, educated and protected than any other organisation.
 We have done more to influence laws and policies to help protect children than anyone else.
 We get things done.
 And we’re not going to stop until the world is a safe place for all our children.

 Unicef UK’s Supporter Care team needs a Supporter Care Adviser to champion the needs of Unicef’s supporters, always ensuring that they are at the centre of our work for children.
-As the first point of contact for both our supporters and members of the public, this role requires you to ‘think with your head’ and ‘act with your heart’ to ensure that the very best experiences are being felt by all those that contact and engage with us.
+As the first point of contact for both our supporters and members of the public, we ensure that the very best experiences are being felt by all those that contact and engage with us.

-Our Supporter Care service is available from 8am to 6pm, so you will need to be able to work 8 hour shifts across this period.
+Our Supporter Care service is available from 8am to 6pm, so you will need to be able to work eight hour shifts across this period.